Great Dixter House & Gardens

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

-If you want to take a break near Great Dixter, why not stay in one of our recommended hotels.
+If you want to find places to stay near Great Dixter Gardens, stay in one of our recommended hotels offering great discounts.
 Each hotel has genuine guest reviews enabling you to book from anywhere in the world in total confidence.
-Not only do we feature hotels near the garden, we also feature hotels worldwide and at all major airports.
-Special prices up to 70% off standard rates as well as hundreds of exclusive deals - CLICK HERE
+Look now - click here.